Vixsry/viks-animation/README.md

 ## Step-by-Step Guide

-1. Defining Custom Animations in CSS
+1.Defining Custom Animations in CSS

 First, define your custom animations using CSS @keyframes.
 This allows you to control how your element will change over time.